Do Swans Kill Themselves?

 Do Black Swans Kill Themselves?

-Thus, even though black swans are serial monogamists, they may decide to take another partner once the original mate has died.
-However, some swans may kill themselves when they lose a spouse.
-Part of the grieving for black swans may involve staying where it is on its own, flying off, and finding a new stretch of water to live on.
+Despite these heartrending stories, substantiating the notion of swans actively attempting suicide proves elusive, given the intricacies of interpreting avian behaviors.
+Part of the grieving for black swans may involve staying where it is on their own, flying off, and finding a new stretch of water to live on.

 Moreover, black swan cygnets may kill themselves when they lose their parents.
 This happens by either drowning or starving due to lack of food or not wanting to take food altogether.